noec764/erpnext/docs/dooks/setting-up/articles/naming-series-current-value.md

 Let's assume we find that actual Current Value for Item price is 22, then you go Naming Series, and set Current Value for the Prefix/Series of Item Price to 22, and Update Series Number.

-These instructions is applicable for all the documents in Dooks for which user can customize Series and its Current Value.
+These instructions is applicable for all the documents in Dokie for which user can customize Series and its Current Value.

 Let's consider another scenario to learn this better.
 On assigning a document to another user, error message says: